StructuralMike/ALTTPRYamlRandomizer/README.md

 * The Locationizer
     * Here you can specify regions to pre-fill with trash items.
     * Are you playing door-rando and dont wanna waste time in the overworld?
-    * Specify "Overworld and FetchQuest" and you'll be guaranteed fast low% door-rando fun.
+Make Overworld and FetchQuest barren and you'll be guaranteed fast low% door-rando action.
     * Do you hate dungeons?
 Then enable full keysanity and specify "dungeons".
+Now every dungeon is a go-mode dungeon.

+## WARNING

+This may break your yaml.
+If you have issues or run into errors, contact me (StructuralMike) in the Archipelago discord and I'll sort you out.